and quality education so DC residents

-Martha’s Table impacts over 1100 people a day with its programs, including those for children and youths from ages 3 months to 22 years old, and their families.
+Martha’s Table impacts over 20,000 people a year with its programs, including the youngest learners through middle school and beyond, and their families.

-At the core of Martha’s Table’s grocery program is:
+At the core of Martha’s Table’s food program is:

 - Engaging children and families around food and its preparation.

-- Delivering tons of food to local inner city schools where families choose among healthy offerings of fruit and vegetables, dairy, and protein.
+- Providing tons of emergency groceries at 3 Martha's Table markets and 8 local inner city schools where families choose among healthy offerings of fruit and vegetables, dairy, and protein.

 At the core of Martha’s Table’s daycare, after-school and summer programs is: